Astrofriend's homepage

 5, Disable Auto-mount:

 When doing a fresh installation of the OS for the Raspberry it has some default setting.
 Some of them cause some problem together with KStars.
-One of them is that when you connect your camera, at least if it's a Canon EOS 6D as I have, it will auto-mount on the desktop as a storage memory.
+One of them is that when you connect your camera, at least if it's a Canon EOS 6D as I have, it will auto-mount it on the desktop as a storage memory.
 When it has done that it isn't possible to control the camera from KStars/Ekos.

 Info about auto-mount: